About Irishionary.com

 What this is

 Irishionary.com is a free online collaborative dictionary.
 It's written, edited and moderated by the online Irish language community.
-That's you!
-And me!

 It could be called a wiki dictionary of sorts.
 It's available through an Irish language interface at FocloirGaeilge.ie and through an English language interface at Irishionary.com.